CityBaseInc/formrenderer-base/README.md

 When you're ready to release a new version:

 1. `grunt test` to make sure everything is working
-2. `grunt release` to bump the patch version and create a new git tag, [etc](https://github.com/geddski/grunt-release)
+2. `grunt release` to bump the patch version, create a new git tag, and push to version-specific s3 distribution
-3. `grunt s3` to push to our s3 bucket
+3. `grunt s3:autoupdate` to push to the auto-updated distribution on s3

 [status]: https://circleci-badges.herokuapp.com/dobtco/formrenderer-base/0532babff46c3141013e1c5aca8fd90d862affe9
 [bower]: https://img.shields.io/bower/v/formrenderer-base.svg